 - Tell your child how you feel

-Dawn Marie Barhyte is a former early childhood head teacher who used positive discipline in her classroom to keep it a happy place.
-A widely published freelance writer, she continues to touch the lives of children through her writing.
-She resides in the Hudson Valley with her husband and rescue pup.
+Dawn Marie Barhyte is a widely published author with over a hundred articles to her credit.
+A former early childhood educator and co-director who continues to touch the lives of families through her writing!
+She lives and works in the beautiful Hudson Valley, NY with her beloved husband and rescue chihuahua dachshund.